-Whether it’s lead testing, mold testing or any of our other home inspections, the technicians at Aerolite Group are here to help keep your home protected from various contaminants that can be tough to detect.
+Whether it’s lead testing, mold testing or any of our other home inspections, the technicians at Aerolite Consulting are here to help keep your home protected from various contaminants that can be tough to detect.
 Our professionals are certified and experienced with all potential issues you may be experiencing.

 In certain cases, such as with meth testing, there might be a few telltale signs that you can pick up on before you even call our experts.
 The right eye here might prevent you from investing in a property that’s been contaminated by methamphetamine cooking, and can save you numerous health and cost issues.
 Here’s a look at a few signs that a property may have contained a meth cook at some point in the recent past.